guilhermevrs/personal-website/content/archives/Scrum-velocity-chart/Scrum-velocity-chart.EN.md

 * Sprint N-2: 40 points
 * Sprint N-1: 15 points

 Team A velocity then, for sprint N, would be 40 points.
-Would you be confortable commiting to 45 points (As it is only 5 points more than the team's velocity)?
+Would you be confortable commiting to 45 points (as it is only 5 points more than the team's velocity)?
 What about exactly 40 then ?
 Hard, huh?

 Let's say, now, that Team B performed as follow: